Release Process for Custom Builds [WIP Docs]

 This a subsequent release of your custom build after you have released a synchronized stable but prior to upstream releasing a new stable.
 It only includes new features from your own custom build and include no new features from upstream.
 Work on this type of release would occur on a branch which is either based on your latest synchronized stable or your last out of band release if it exists.
 You can release out of band stable releases at any time past your first synchronized stable release.

 Your custom daily builds are built from your

 master branch.
 It is important to keep your custom master up to date with QGC master.
 If you lag behind you may be surprised by upstream features which require some effort to integrate with your build.
 Or you may even require changes to "core" QGC in order to work with your code.
 If you don't let QGC development team know soon enough, it may end up being too late to get things changed.

 Starting with a Synchronized Stable release

 It is suggested that you start with releasing a Synchronized Stable.
 This isn't necessary but it is the simplest way to get started.
 To set your self up for a synchronized stable you create your own branch for development which is based on the upstream current stable.

 The reason why you may consider this as your starting point is because you need features which are only in upstream master for your own custom builds.
 In this case you will have to live with releasing custom Daily builds until the next upstream stable.
 At which point you would release you first Synchronized Stable.
 For this setup you use your master branch and keep it in sync with upstream master as you develop.

 As upstream QGC does patch releases on Stable you should also release your own patch releases based on upstream to keep your stable up to date with latest criticial bug fixes.

-At this point you can decide which type of follow on releases you want.
+At this point you can decide which type of releases you want to follow.
 You can also decide to possibly do both.
 You can do smaller new features which don't require new upstream features using out of band releases.
 And you can do major new feature work as daily/master until the point you can do a new synchronized stable.